Yet he lost his job as manager of the A's because of his inability or unwillingness to communicate in the workplace.

 This season, however, it became a rolling tide of strife.
 So much so that from week to week, as the team overachieved, the grumbling might bounce off any corner of the clubhouse.
 "To point the finger at the players would be completely unfair," Beane said.

 Billy is right.
 The players didn't demand Macha's dismissal, they merely made it clear they wanted someone else.
-Because Macha had so little to say to so many and next to nothing to some most had no choice but to label him impersonal and insensitive, if not downright aloof.

 "I would say at least 20 of the guys in this clubhouse wouldn't mind seeing him gone," one veteran said as the A's gathered their belongings and prepared to migrate to their off-season homes.